FBA SKU Profitability in NetSuite: How to Track True Margins

 The result?
 You can see your Gross Margin by product, but your Net Margin is a mystery.

-The Five Pillars of Accurate Amazon Profitability
+The Five Pillars of Accurate FBA SKU Profitability

 1. Accurate Sales & Revenue Recognition